 My dissertation project examined whether physical activity modifies the relationships between psychosocial stress, inflammation, and telomere length.
 These relationships are posited to connect psychosocial stress to various adverse health outcomes, including mental health disorders, diabetes, and Alzheimer’s Disease.
 Uncovering how physical activity modifies these relationships could offer a better understanding of how psychosocial stress impacts health across the US and globally and what roles stress played throughout human evolution.
 To address these questions, I purposively sampled NCAA student-athletes and non-athlete students from the same schools in the US.
 This strategy allowed me to isolate important societal and cultural factors while examining differences in physical activity.

 Importantly, my dissertation also allowed me to begin work in the Biological Anthropology of Sports.
 The Anthropology of Sports is a relatively new field that utilizes anthropological theories and methodologies to better understand the influences and roles of sports in society.
 The roles of sports in society, particularly in the United States, are rarely challenged or critically examined, even in academia.
 However, studying sports as an academic topic allows myriad strategies for researchers to better understand human biology as well as how society, behavior, and biology continually feed back into each other.
 All while providing an accessible avenue for students to learn about our field, engage our research participants, and integrate with practitioners and other stakeholders.

-My other work focuses on mental health and its associations with biology both inside and outside the US, connections between genes and health, and the anthropology of sports.
-I am also very fortunate to have had the opportunity to work on projects focused on improving equity in STEM fields, and I plan to continue to center equity in both my research and professional service.
+I have also worked on research teams investigating global mental health methodologies, associations with mental health and biology both inside and outside the US, connections between genotype and health, and the anthropology of sports.
+I am also very fortunate to have worked on a couple of projects focused on improving equity in STEM fields and continue to center equity in my research and professional service.